 What Constitutes Project Scope?

 PMBOK® guide refers to scope as the project’s boundaries.
 It defines the work that will be done during the project lifecycle.
-The project’s boundaries are defined with respect to specific project goals and objectives, milestones, deadlines and project deliverables, tasks to be performed and resources required and the relevant project costs.
+The project’s boundaries are defined with respect to specific project goals and objectives, milestones, deadlines and project deliverables, tasks to be performed by the Project Managers while managing a scope creep and resources required and the relevant project costs.

-It is important for a project management professional to avoid possibility of scope creep in order to increase chances of delivering project on time and on budget.
+It is important for project management professionals to avoid scope creep in order to increase the chances of delivering a project on time and on budget.
 Delivering a project on time will depend on how many features are taken up for each milestone or iteration and how the team can work efficiently to achieve the same.

 Project managers of yesteryears considered that the understanding of the functional and non-functional requirements is not their problem.
 But now, it is imperative and the project managers understand the requirements and how they are related to goals and objectives so that they can plan the work and manage it properly.
 Understanding of requirements will allow the project manager to decompose requirements down to task level, identify milestones and resources and thus assist in keeping the project on track.